robertocarlosjuan/Counting-with-Perspective-and-CoT-in-Videos/README.md

 | Gemini 2.0 Flash  | original             | 8        | 21   | 58     |
 |                   | perspective          | 8.5        | 24.5   | 60.5    |

+### Perspectives with Gemini 2.5 Flash
+Given a strictly rightwards motion of camera:
+1. **54%** of the data was predicted to have changes in yaw (i.e. panning)
+2. **52%** of the data was predicted to have forward or backward camera movement
+3. 91.5% of the data was predicted to have side-to-side movement (correct)

 ## Installation